digiaonline/yii2-account/README.md

 ## Why do I want this

-This project was inspired by the [http://github.com/mishamx/yii-user](yii-user module) and was carefully developed with our expertise in Yii following the best practices of the framework.
-It is more secure because it uses passwords with salt that are encrypted using bcrypt instead of password hashes.
-It also comes with support for sending mail with truly random authentication tokens that expire.
+This project was inspired by both the [http://github.com/mishamx/yii-user](yii-user) and [https://github.com/dektrium/yii2-user](yii2-user) modules and was carefully developed with our expertise in Yii following the best practices of the framework.
+The module uses Yii's own password methods in ```yii\base\Security```, alternatively you can implement our ```PasswordHasherInterface``` to hash passwords differently.
+Other features include interfaces for sending mail and creating authentication tokens; various password security features and much more.
+For more details refer to the features section below.

-## Requirements
+## Features

  - Secure accounts (bcrypt encryption) __DONE__
  - Optional sign-up process (enabled by default) __DONE__